Ephraimite/HNG-Task2/README.md

 INSIGHT ABOUT THIS REPO

-This repository contains all HNG internship HTM Codes twitter Handles And Lucid.blog post. this internship has been so insigtive and interesting.
+This repository contains all HNG internship HTML Codes twitter Handles And Lucid.blog post. this internship has been so insigtive and interesting.
 Thank you HNG